 The Massachusetts Call/Volunteer Firefighters’ Association was organized in 1991 for the purpose of protecting the interests of call/volunteer firefighters in Commonwealth of Massachusetts.
-Part of the MCVFA’s stated mission is to maintain, support and serve the call/volunteer fire service and the public they serve through legislation.
+Part of the MCVFA’s stated mission is to maintain, support and serve the call/volunteer fire and emergency medical services and the public they serve through legislation.
 The MCVFA has a Legislative Committee and Legislative Representation to fulfill this mission.

 MCVFA Legislative Committee

 The Legislative Committee is composed of MCVFA members from across the state and is instrumental in the development and advocacy of the legislative agenda, commonly referred to as the MCVFA Scorecard.
 The legislative agenda consists of MCVFA bill proposals and other Fire Service resolutions.
 The MCVFA Scorecard is developed by the Legislative Committee for presentation to the membership each year.

 The Legislative Committee compiles a list of possible legislative items with a brief description of each item.
 The Legislative Committee develops this list by reviewing items from the prior session’s legislative agenda, by soliciting input from the regions and by discussing emerging issues with other MCVFA committees and individual MCVFA members.